scarletti-ben/tab-switcher/README.md

 ```

 ## Miscellaneous
-Little to no effort has yet been put into making the project "error-safe", and it may be prone to user error.
-A common issue that could arise is `uuid` collision for tabs, which is best avoided by using `crypto.randomUUID()` to generate `uuids`
+Little to no effort has yet been put into making the project "error-safe", and it is likely prone to user error.
+A common issue that could arise is `uuid` collision for tabs, which is best avoided by using `crypto.randomUUID()` to generate `uuids` for new tabs